oric-software/OricExplorer/README.md

 ### Usability

-* Selection of Tapes / Disks / ROMs directories
+* Selection of Tapes/Disks/ROMs directories

   The File selection dialogue chosen is currently quite cumbersome to use as it employs the "new style" Windows "Search Folder" folder selection dialogue instead of the "old style" "Open" file/folder selector that allows you to type the name of directories or create new directories.

   If possible this should be changed, or, at the very least, there should be a text field to input the desired location instead of having to browse all the way from the desktop root to the desired location.

-  Note: there actually is a means of entering a path in a text field and use it, via the Update button (see "bugs" section above...).
-But it actually is quite tedious, as you first have to add an entry using the "Search Folder" Windows dialogue, then change the added entry using the update button.
+  ~~Note: there actually is a means of entering a path in a text field and use it, via the Update button (see "bugs" section above...).
+But it actually is quite tedious, as you first have to add an entry using the "Search Folder" Windows dialogue, then change the added entry using the update button.~~  ***==> CORRECTED AS OF v2.1.0***

-## Missing / Wanted Features
+## Missing/Wanted Features

 * Search:  ***NOW IMPLEMENTED AS OF v2.3.1 AS A "FILTER" TEXT FIELD***